quora/mcinspector/README.md

 ## Requirements and building

 The tool is designed to work on Linux only.
-It requires the kernel > 3.2 and the glibc > 2.15
+The *no_inline_ascii_resp* option should not be specified on the Memcached process.
+It requires the kernel > 3.2 and the glibc > 2.15 to compile.

 ```text
 $ git clone https://github.com/quora/mcinspector.git